-HUD Performance Management System Activity: Non-Housing Neighborhood Improvements HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability
+Table 19 HUD Performance Management System Activity: Non-Housing Neighborhood Improvements HUD Objective Performance Measure Create suitable living environment Provide decent housing Create economic opportunities HUD Outcome Performance Measure Availability/accessibility Affordability Sustainability

 VIII.
-ACTIONS TO ASSIST HOMELESS
+ACTIONS TO ASSIST THE HOMELESS

 The city provided assistance to the homeless through its public service funding.
 A portion of the city's CDBG allocation eligible for public services was extended to Rowan Helping Ministries.
 This organization follows a continuum of care approach by providing a range of supportive services including financial crisis assistance, emergency overnight shelter and transitional housing.
 The funding was used specifically for an overnight manager in the agency's emergency shelter.
-A total of 325 homeless individuals benefited from the funding.
+A total of 203 homeless individuals benefited from the funding.
 Additional funding was provided to a shelter for victims of domestic violence.
-This funding benefited 85 homeless women and 53 children affected by abuse.
+This funding benefited 277 homeless persons.